Theoreticalmind/SU2_2_1_gauge_theory/README.md

 We embed the square lattice into a **hexagonal lattice** using the **point-splitting construction**.
 Each local loop state is labeled by three integers
-\[
+$\[
 [l_{12},\, l_{13},\, l_{23}],
-\]
+\]$
-which count the number of flux lines shared between the corresponding pairs of split links.
+this is loop states for different configurations.

 Below we list the explicit hexagonal-lattice representations of different loop states.
-Each loop state is mapped to a sequence of local vertex configurations, written as ordered triples.
+Each loop state is mapped to a sequence of local vertex configurations.

 ---